Music Business (BA)

 Music Business Assistant Professor Alex Fruchter is co-owner of Closed Sessions, Chicago’s premiere independent hip-hop record label.
 He also performs as DJ RTC.

 Faculty members bring a wealth of knowledge and experience to the classroom.
 They have worked as producers, musicians, label owners, talent scouts, licensing and finance executives, and digital analysts.
-They’ll be your mentors and help you learn to
+They’ll be your mentors and help you learn to network so you can gain a strong foothold in the industry before you graduate.

 Chicago: A Music Hub